nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Provide developers with a brief overview of the design architecture of our product.
 2. Explain some design considerations in the development of the application.
-3. Provide interested developers with documentations to continue development of our product.
+3. Provide interested developers with documentation to continue development of our product.

 --------------------------------------------------------------------------------------------------------------------
 ## **Navigating the Developer Guide**